Bernard Pivot

 Occupation Journalist, television personality

-Bernard Pivot OC CQ (French: [pivo]; born 5 May 1935) is a French journalist, interviewer and host of cultural television programmes.
-He has been Chairman of the Académie Goncourt since 2014.[1][2]
+Bernard Pivot (French: [bɛʁnaʁ pivo]; 5 May 1935 – 6 May 2024) was a French journalist, interviewer and host of cultural television programmes.
+He was chairman of the Académie Goncourt from 2014 to 2020.[1][2]

 Biography

-Pivot was born in Lyon, the son of two grocers.
-During World War II Charles Pivot, his father, was taken prisoner and his mother moved the family home to the village of Quincié-en-Beaujolais, where Bernard Pivot started school.
+Pivot was born in Lyon on 5 May 1935, the son of two grocers.
+During World War II his father, Charles Pivot, was taken prisoner and his mother moved the family home to the village of Quincié-en-Beaujolais, where Bernard Pivot started school.

 In 1945 his father was released and the reunited family returned to Lyon.
-At age 10, Pivot went to a Catholic boarding school where he discovered a consuming passion for sport; a passion which helped teachers overlook his general mediocrity in all traditional school subjects except French language and history.
+At age 10 Pivot went to a Catholic boarding school where he discovered a passion for sport, while he was more average at traditional school subjects, except French language and history.

-In 1970, he hosted a humorous daily radio programme that often raised political issues, and was not appreciated by President Georges Pompidou.[citation needed]
+In 1970 he hosted a humorous daily radio programme which often raised political issues and was not appreciated by President Georges Pompidou.[citation needed]

-In 1971, the Figaro Littéraire closed and Pivot joined Le Figaro.
-He left in 1974 however, after a disagreement with Jean d'Ormesson.
-Jean-Jacques Servan-Schreiber invited him to start a new project which led to the creation of a new magazine, Lire, a year later.
+In 1971 the Figaro Littéraire closed and Pivot joined Le Figaro.
+He left in 1974 after a disagreement with Jean d'Ormesson.
+Jean-Jacques Servan-Schreiber invited him to start a new project, which led to the creation of a new magazine, Lire, a year later.

-Pivot then created Bouillon de culture, with the aim of broadening people's interest beyond books.
-However, he eventually came back to books.[5]
+Pivot then created Bouillon de culture, with the aim of broadening people's interests beyond reading.
+However, he eventually returned to books.[5]

 Spelling championships